jgnewman/einlandr/README.md

 - Optionally enable/disable CORS
 - Optionally enable/disable use of a database
 - A bootstrapped database schema with Users and Sessions
-- A bootstrapped database migration script + Yarn command
+- A bootstrapped database setup and seeding script + Yarn command
 - A bootstrapped http API
 - A bootstrapped Websocket API
 - Built-in authentication using JSON web tokens